B.C. Declaration on the Rights of Indigenous Peoples Act

-In 2007, the United Nations General Assembly adopted the United Nations Declaration on the Rights of Indigenous Peoples (UN declaration).
+In 2007, the United Nations General Assembly adopted the United Nations Declaration on the Rights of Indigenous Peoples (UN Declaration).
 It includes 46 articles covering all facets of human rights of Indigenous peoples such as:

-B.C.’s Endorsement of UN Declaration
+B.C.’s Implementation of the UN Declaration